sakshamsachdeva/How-I-cracked-the-first-tech-interview-of-my-life./README.md

    Now,

    # Aptitude Round
    Many students  get stuck in this round.
 Even if you have excellent coding skills but firstly you have to go through this screening round.
-Many coding geeks face problems when a screening round act as an obstacle that stop them from showing their skills.
-I am sharing a list of topics which should be covered for this round.
+Many coding geeks face problems when a screening round acts as an obstacle that stops them from showing their skills.
+I am sharing a list of topics that should be covered for this round.

   - Problems on Trains